CNES/shareloc/docs/source/user_manual_conventions.rst

 Conventions
 ===========

-This sections details Shareloc convention for images and geometric models.
+This sections details Shareloc conventions for images and geometric models.

 Pixel convention